ardeshir/ardeshir.github.io/docs/access.md

 ### 16. Answer:
 1. 25 Azure AD Premium P1 licenses
 - One Azure AD Premium P1 license is required for each unique user that is a member of a dynamic user group.
 A license is not required for the administrator.
+### 17. Q: You have identified that users are inviting guests and adding them to Microsoft 365 groups that have access to confidential information.
+You need to ensure that only members of the Global Administrator, User Administrator, and Guest Inviter roles can invite external users (guests).
+- Which settings should you configure?

+### 17. Answer:
+1. In External Collaboration settings, configure guest invite settings.
+- Guest invite settings control who can invite guests in the directory to collaborate on resources secured by Azure AD.
+This setting will allow you to restrict access to only members of specific admin roles.